Azure-Samples/azure-opensource-labs/cloud-native/aks-https/02-scale-your-application/README.md

 Azure Kubernetes Service provides a powerful way to manage Kubernetes applications which are Portable, extensibile, and when combined with Azure infrastructure highly scalable.
 Part 2 of this tutorial covers steps in scaling an AKS application by adding Application Gateway Ingress.

 ## Prerequisites

 In the previous tutorials a sample application was created and an Application Gateway Ingress controller was added.
 If you haven't done these steps, and would like to follow along, complete [Part 1](../README.md)

 ## Setup

 ### Define Default Command Line Variables

 This tutorial will use command line variables.
-Copy and run the following  the following to set default command line variables
+Copy and run the following  the following to set default command line variables.

 ```bash
 PUBLIC_IP_NAME="myPublicIp"